Buckenham railway station: History

-The Bill for the Yarmouth & Norwich Railway (Y&NR), the first public railway line in Norfolk, received Royal Assent on 18 June 1842.
+The Yarmouth and Norwich Railway Act 1842 (5 & 6 Vict. c. lxxxii) authorising the Yarmouth and Norwich Railway (Y&NR), the first public railway line in Norfolk, received royal assent on 18 June 1842.
 Work started on the line in April 1843 and it opened on 1 May 1844.
-In June 1845, the Y&NR was amalgamated with the Norwich & Brandon Railway and Buckenham station became a Norfolk Railway asset.
+In June 1845, the Y&NR was amalgamated with the Norwich and Brandon Railway and Buckenham station became a Norfolk Railway asset.